Fire hydrant: Operation

 New firefighters are often trained extensively on fire hydrants in the fire academy to be quick and safe while connecting the fire engine to the fire hydrant (usually within one minute).
 Time is often critical as other firefighters will be waiting for the water supply.
-When operating a hydrant, a firefighter typically wears appropriate personal protective equipment, such as gloves and a helmet with face shield worn.
+When operating a hydrant, a firefighter typically wears appropriate personal protective equipment, such as gloves and a helmet with face shield.
 High-pressure water coursing through a potentially aging and corroding hydrant could cause a failure, injuring the firefighter operating the hydrant or bystanders.

 In most jurisdictions it is illegal to park a car within a certain distance of a fire hydrant.
 In North America, the distances are commonly 3 to 5 m, often indicated by yellow or red paint on the curb.
 The rationale behind these laws is that hydrants need to be visible and accessible in an emergency.
 In the event that a car is illegally parked next to a fire hydrant when firefighters need access to it, firefighters are legally allowed to break the car's windows to run the hose through it, while the car owner receives a parking citation.